Last updated on 2026-03-12

 Career Options

-Graduates of the Broadcast Television/Videography diploma program can pursue a variety of exciting career opportunities in Canada, including:
+Graduates of the Broadcast Television/Videography program can pursue a variety of exciting career opportunities in Canada, including:

 - Video Editor: Edits footage to create polished final products for television and online platforms.